About Leadership Circle

 Because of your unwavering support, there are now two doors for the journey of recovery.
 Jane Cizik Garden Place apartment community provides housing that is safe and affordable for graduates of our program and others who desire to live in a sober, supportive environment.
 In addition, our treatment and transitional residential facility in Montrose continues to be a place of acceptance for those weary women who commit to begin anew.

-Talk to Marcia Tapp, Director of Resource Development to make your year end, tax deductible pledge.
+Talk to Debra Richmond, Development Manager to make your year end, tax deductible pledge.
 It is vital to our work, vital to hope in the lives of so many women who need to envision and be able to achieve transformation.